Drug-Resistant TB Treatment Success Rate (TSR)

 This standard World Health Organization (WHO) indicator can also be calculated using the WHO database.
 The variable for the numerator is mdr_succ plus xdr_succ and the denominator is mdr_coh plus xdr_coh.

-Drug-resistant treatment success rate can be analyzed as a trend over time and compared to national and global DR-TB treatment success rate targets.
+DR-TB treatment success rate can be analyzed as a trend over time and compared to national and global DR-TB treatment success rate targets.
 A cascade can also be constructed to highlight gaps in care where some patients could be lost.
-(See Appendix 2 for a more detailed DR-TB pathway and cascade of care.)
 The gap between treatment initiation and treatment success can be further broken down to understand why patients were unsuccessful with treatment (e.g., death, treatment failure, moved to pre-XDR treatment, or unknown outcomes).

 Indicator Visualizations